 Henderson also said that "Baha'is are specifically asked to air their

 grievances" at local and national conventions.
-"There are specific channels for
+"There are specific

 such expression, but it must remain within these established channels."